 Reaching out to the poor and vulnerable

-We have two projects that help those in some of the poorest communities in India get vital TB treatment:
+We support two projects that help those in some of the poorest communities in India get vital TB treatment:

 - Our Delhi Divine Project helps 600,000 people in urban slums in the capital by providing them with community-based services such as diagnosis, testing and treatments.
 The project also provides information and raises awareness about TB.

 - We work with the poorest communities in Andhra Pradesh state, which is severely affected by TB and HIV.
-The TB-HIV Andhra Pradesh project (TAP) helps over 300,000 people living in poverty learn more about the disease and the free public treatment they can access.
+The TB Advocacy Project (TAP) helps over 300,000 people living in poverty learn more about the disease and the free public treatment they can access.